fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/01_introduction.md

 In programming, there is <s>often</s> almost always a situation where multiple solutions are possible.
 The key is to choose appropriately - overgeneric solutions are easy to <s>use</s> abuse and create more doubt than certainty.
 When possible, use more specific solutions which are better suited for the task.
 </div>

-Exceptions are much more complex compared to the rest and their core purpose is not control flow.
+Exceptions are much more complex compared to the rest and their core purpose is not control flow but error handling.
 They will be explained much much later.